Ocracoke, North Carolina

 No bridges connect Ocracoke Island to the mainland, though the main road across the island is part of North Carolina Highway 12, which uses a series of ferries to connect to Hatteras Island, to Cedar Island, and to the mainland at Swan Quarter.
 The economy of the island is driven by tourism and commercial fishing.
 A unique dialect of English, known colloquially as the Hoi Toider accent, is spoken in Ocracoke, though among younger residents it is being replaced by more standard dialects of General American.
 Ocracoke Island was the location of the pirate Blackbeard's death in November 1718.
-Though it saw no direct military action, Ocracoke was the site of a Confederate fort during the U.S. Civil War as well as several naval battles that occurred off the coast of the island during World War II; the remains of British sailors killed during these engagements occupy a small cemetery on the island.
+Though it saw no direct military action, Ocracoke was the site of a Confederate fort during the U.S. Civil War.
+During World War II, German submarines torpedoed several British ships off the coast of the island; the remains of four sailors washed ashore and occupy a small cemetery on the island.
+There is a yearly ceremony to honor the British dead presented by the British government, the National Park Service, and the United States Coast Guard.

 Being so far out in the Atlantic Ocean, Ocracoke Island is frequently in the path of tropical cyclones, notably Hurricane Dorian in 2019, which destroyed approximately 1,000 ft of pavement along NC 12.